 Context: The distribution of physicians across geography and employers has important implications for the delivery of medical services.
 This study examines how the political beliefs of physicians influence their decisions about where to live and work.

-Methods: Physician relocation and employment patterns are analyzed using a panel constructed from the National Provider Information (NPI) directory.
+Methods: Physician relocation and employment patterns are analyzed with a panel constructed from the National Provider Identifier directory.
 Data on political donations are used to measure the political preferences of physicians.